Women in computer science call for more CISters

 “Women get discouraged from math and science while they’re in grades one to 12,” Rasala said.
 “The other reason is that there’s a tendency in technical industry to be somewhat prejudicial against women.
 If you’re in a company primarily run by men and the assumption is men are much better than women.
 There is a very deep cultural thing.”

-In fact, one of Rasala’s daughters was told be her elementary school teacher discouraged her from math.
+In fact, Rasala said that the elementary school teacher of one of his daughters discouraged her from math.
 Many years later, Rasala said that his daughter has proven her teacher wrong, as she got her doctorate and now works at Google.

 The lack of women in computer science may be attributed to the impostor syndrome, said Valerie Young, author of “The Secret Thoughts of Women: Why Capable People Suffer from the Impostor Syndrome and How to Thrive in Spite of it.”